-Using a razor remains the simplest method of hair removal.
-In recent years, companies have done a lot to jazz up the basic blade razor -- adding built-in lotion dispensers, vibrating heads and even more blades.
-Still, experts say that two or three blades are all you really need for a close, comfortable shave.
+In recent years, companies have done a lot to jazz up the manual razor -- adding built-in lotion dispensers, vibrating heads and even more blades.
+However, experts say that more blades don't always mean a better shave.